jorgeazevedo/xenomai-lab/README.md

 ### Xenomai

 Xenomai Lab needs Xenomai installed on the target system.
 Xenomai 2.5.5.2 and 2.5.6 are known to be supported.
-To install Xenomai please refer to the [[how-to-page|How to install Xenomai]] or to the official [Xenomai wiki page](http://www.xenomai.org/index.php/Building_Debian_packages).
+To install Xenomai please refer to the [how-to-page](xenomai-lab/wiki/How-to-install-Xenomai) or to the official [Xenomai wiki page](http://www.xenomai.org/index.php/Building_Debian_packages).

 In addition to this, Xenomai Lab needs non-root real-time access.
 Instructions